majd3000/datablock/README.md

 ### 📊 Projects

-Organize projects in a Kanban board with status columns and priority levels
+Display your projects as a kanban board with To Do, In Progress, and Done columns.

 ````markdown
 ```datablock